PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Custom-Vision-Service/csharp-tutorial-od.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Artık kodda nesne algılama işleminin her adımının nasıl uygulanabileceğini gördünüz.
-Bu örnek tek bir eğitim yinelemesi yürütür ama modelinizin daha doğru olmasını sağlamak için çoğunlukla birden çok kez eğitmeniz ve test etmeniz gerekecektir.
+Now you've seen how to do every step of the object detection process in code.
+This sample executes a single training iteration, but often you'll need to train and test your model multiple times in order to make it more accurate.
 Sonraki kılavuzda görüntü sınıflandırma konusu üstünde durulur ancak temel ilkeleri nesne algılamaya benzer.

 > [!div class="nextstepaction"]
 > [Modeli test etme ve yeniden eğitme](test-your-model.md)